Jijil001/Django-Inventory-CRUD/README.md

-The virtual environment is -- virt first reate an env as follow
+## Setting Up Virtual Environment and Installing Dependencies

+Follow the steps below to create a virtual environment named `virt`, activate it, and install Django and Pillow.

+# 🛠️ Steps

+### 1. Create a virtual environment named 'virt'
-1.python -m venv virt
+python -m venv virt

+### 2. Navigate into the 'virt' directory
-2. cd virt
+cd virt

+### 3. Navigate into the 'Scripts' folder (on Windows)
-3. cd scripts
+cd Scripts

+### 4. Activate the virtual environment (on Windows)
-4. activate
+activate

-5. cd../..
+### 5. Navigate back to the project root
+cd ../..

+### 6. Install Django
-6. pip install django
+pip install django

+### 7. Install Pillow (Python Imaging Library)
-also install pillow framework
+pip install pillow